 The study concludes by pointing out that infidelity “is probably one of the most severe transgressions one may commit toward one’s partner.”
 Yet, the authors continue, “men do not quite understand how serious women perceive and deem emotional infidelity to be; while men cannot be described as naïve about this aspect of their relationship, they certainly are not as concerned with emotional infidelity as women are.”

-In short: if you and your honey are just about to tie the knot and you haven’t already had the decidedly uncomfortable conversation about what constitutes cheating, run—don’t walk—to him or her right now.
+In short: if you and your honey are just about to tie the knot and you haven’t already had the decidedly uncomfortable conversation about what constitutes cheating, run—don’t walk—to them now.